Be a Mentor

 Our Young Parent Mentoring program launched in March of 2016 with the goal to provide faith-based relationship support for young, pregnant and parenting moms and dads.
 Dealing with the struggles of having a child, while still a child yourself can be overwhelming.
 As a mentor, you would be providing help for young parents to find community resources, guidance from someone who has experience as a young mother/parent, encouragement to continue to set life goals while dealing with current struggles, as well as a listening ear to confide in.
 COACH Kids will stay in regular contact for support and any questions.
 We require contact by phone at least once a week as well as spending time together once a month, either at a park, attending an activity, or sharing a meal.

 Ready to be a Mentor?

-We will have you fill out an application and complete an in person interview to make sure you get paired with the perfect mentee.
-Once the interview process has happened, we require a background check, as well as our online Child Safety Training.
+Contact us today!
+We will have you fill out an application as well as complete an in person interview to make sure you get paired with the perfect mentee.
+Once the interview process has happened, we require a background check as well as our online Child Safety Training.
 Additional information, depending on which program you choose, will be given to you when you call.

 Know someone who would make a great Mentor?

 We are always looking for more people to fill the ever growing need of Mentors in our community.
 So, have a conversation with them, let them know how great it is to be a mentor and all the wonderful experiences you’ve gotten to experience, and send them our way!